analacatusu/Cpp-Practical-Course/README.md

 ### Exercice 1
 This exercice was about implementing a chaining hash table with generic values.
 We experimented with smart pointers and how to build RAII wrappers on our own.
-Also, copy and move constructurs were handled.
+Also, copy and move constructurs were implemented.
 ### Exercice 2
 Here the scope was to build a command line where a user could add and delete folders and files.
 Again, we experimented with RAII wrappers.